aws/aws-iot-device-sdk-embedded-C/PortingGuide.md

 ###Network Functions

-In order to for the MQTT client stack to be able to communicate via the TCP/IP network protocol stack using a mutually authenticated TLS connection, the following API calls need to be implemented for your platform.
+In order for the MQTT client stack to be able to communicate via the TCP/IP network protocol stack using a mutually authenticated TLS connection, the following API calls need to be implemented for your platform.

 For additional details about API parameters refer to the API documentation.